muehmar/pojo-extension/README.md

 property in a pojo will be set.
 The pattern follows also the convention not using `null` in the code which improves support by the compiler.

+The builder can be part of the extension class or a discrete java file, see [Annotation Parameters](#annotation-parameters).
+There exists a predefined annotation `@SafeBuilder` which creates a builder in a discrete class which can be used in case the other features are not used.

-The pattern is realized by creating a single builder class for each required property, with a single method setting the corresponding property and returning the next builder for the next property.
+The pattern is implemented by creating a single builder class for each required property, with a single method setting the corresponding property and returning the next builder for the next property.
 The `build` method will only be present after each required property is set.

 For example, given the following class: